 Required Textbook: Psychology 2e, by Spielman, Jenkins, and Lovett (2020).
 Published by OpenStax.
-This is an open access textbook and is no cost to you.
-The textbook is available on the Canvas course website.
+This is an open access textbook at no cost to you.
+The textbook is available through the Canvas course website.
 You can view the book online, download a PDF, and/or order a print copy (for a fee).
 There are several other ways to get access.

 - 1. Go directly to OpenStax by clicking this link: Psychology 2e. - 2.
-Order from the CR Bookstore Portal.
-You may be charged a modest fee. - 3.
+Order from the CR Bookstore Portal. - 3.
 Find it online using the ISBN: 978-1-951693-23-7